-You previously left the system with the front plate removed, after siting the battery and inverter.
+You previously left the system with the front plate removed, after siting the battery and inverter at section 5.

-- Battery Circuit Breaker 1.

-- 2. Backup Isolation Switch
+1. Duttery circuit Dicuiter 2.
+Backup Isolation Switch

-- 3. DC Isolation Switch

-- 1. Turn on the PV switch, if applicable.

-- 2. Turn on AC Isolator.

-- 3. Turn the backup/load isolation switch (if backup is connected).

-- 4 Turn on battery switch.

-- Turn on all of the battery DC switches on the side of the battery module(s).

-- Press and hold the power button on any battery until the indicator light turns on (If you have more than one battery in the system, you only need to press the power button on one of them).

-7. Close the battery switch cover and tighten the thumb screws to maintain IP rating.
+- 3. DC Isolation Switch - 1) Turn on the PV switch, if applicable. - 2) Turn on AC Isolator. - 3) Turn the backup/load isolation switch (if backup is connected). - 4) Turn on battery switch. - 5) Turn on all of the battery DC switches on the side of the battery module(s). - 6) Press and hold the power button on any battery until the indicator light turns on (If you have more than one battery in the system, you only need to press the power button on one of them). - 7) Close the battery switch cover and tighten the thumb screws to maintain IP rating.
 Then, replace cable box cover.